Gjoll/AutoMate/Readme.md

 ## Command Line Options

-AutoMate is controlled from the commadn line.
+AutoMate is controlled from the command line.
 The command line options are below.

 -n {name} Creates a new watch node and sets its name to {name}.
 All commands until the next -n will apply to this watch node.